How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 Do you end the day feeling nourished or depleted?

-How about during the day: Are you mostly focused or scattered?
+How about during the day: Are you primarily focused or scattered?

-Your answers to all these questions all relate to the Center.
+Your answers to all these questions relate to the Center.

 What is the Center?